We have compiled a list of how to train your Doodle dog to be obedient. Everyone enjoys a well-behaved Doodle.

 Most dogs love a tasty treat.
 Something small that won’t fill them up, yet enough to have them craving more.
 We recommend the Pet Botanics Training Reward because they are small and smell delicious.

 Saving a favorite toy only for a training reward can get your dog motivated.
 And, chances are you won’t have to go out and buy more toys because you already have one lying around.

 Some dogs don’t respond to threats or toys but do well with clickers.
-This clicker kit by Karen Pryor includes a clicker, treats, and a training guide to get started.
+This can be used with treats as well.

-One of the best pieces of advice we can give is to practice daily.
+One of the best advice we can give is to practice daily.
 Consistency is key to how to train your Doodle dog to be obedient.

 Skipping a day allows your dog too much time to forget commands or resort to bad habits.
-Training every day at the same time gives your dog a good routine to follow to get his head in the game.
+Training every day simultaneously gives your dog a good routine to follow to get his head in the game.

 Consistency outside of training classes is also just as important.
-Sticking to routines and acceptable ways to behave will help your Doodle learn quicker.
+Sticking to routines and acceptable behavior methods will help your Doodle learn more quicker.

 Focus On One Thing